 Years ago, on a now-abandoned WordPress site, I made A book’s stages of growth: in pictures after having written my first novel, Homefront (Homefront later became Pretty Much True, which became Pretty Much True by Chris Jane, and yes it’s all the same story.
 Regerts, I have a few).

-Now that The Age of the Child has been for sale for a couple of months (two months and two days, to be precise), I wanted to write another making-of-a-book post.
+Now that The Age of the Child has been for sale for a couple of months, I wanted to write another making-of-a-book post.
 In part because I’m feeling the urge to start writing another novel, which has to mean I’ve already forgotten the pain of the making.

 In retrospect, it all happens so fast.
 In retrospect, it takes months, not a year and a half, and ideas and words come with the same reliable regularity as summer fruit flies to red wine.

 (I’m not complaining.
 I’m not “Writing is such hard worrrk!”-ing.
-What I am saying is it might be nice to have a little more time before jumping back onto the trampoline of self-doubt – “My ideas are stupid.
+What I am saying is that it might be nice to have a little more time before jumping back onto the trampoline of self-doubt – “My ideas are stupid.
 I write stupid.” – and self-congratulation-doubt – “You have to read this part I just wrote.
 It’s so clever.
 Right?
-No, it isn’t.
-It’s stupid, isn’t it?
+No. It’s stupid, isn’t it?
 You can tell me.”)

 The journal.
 The best part of starting any new project is finding the perfect writing journal for that project.
-I stood in Barnes & Noble looking and looking and looking…and then, I saw the one with the tree.
-Not only was it a tree – one of my favorite things – but it had the exact right number of colored flowers to represent the characters whose names I’d only recently written down.
+I stood in Barnes & Noble looking and looking and looking…and then, there it was.
+Not only was it a lovely tree, but it had the exact right number of colored flowers to represent the characters whose names I’d only recently written down.
 (That was about as far as I’d gotten in my concrete story plan, at that point).

 Not only did it have the correct number of standout blooms, but they were separated while connected, as they are in The Age of the Child (Katherine and Margaret dominate Part I, and Millie and Lenny dominate Part II, with Hugh and Floyd as their respective romantic interests).